hafsahrm/AR_SolarSystem_ImageScanOnly/README.md

 # AR_SolarSystem_ImageScanOnly
+by Hafsah R. Mangorangca

 Simple Augmented Reality for Solar System.
-Made for Educational Purposes.
-You can only scan the image targets for interaction.
+OS type: Android 10 and up
+Features: Scan the image target to view the solar system Each planet has its own separate card.
+The display features a 3d model of the planet and a simple information.
+3d models were imported from sketchfab.